Robert Robinson (Dissenting minister)

 Robert Robinson D.D. (c.
-1726 – 1791), was an eccentric Dissenting Minister, and has been accused of being controversial and belligerent.
+1726 – 1791), was an English Dissenting Minister.

 Early life

 Born about 1726, Robinson was educated at the dissenting academy at Plasterers' Hall, Addle Street, London.
 His tutors here were Zephaniah Marryat, D. D. (c.
 1684 – 1754), theological tutor, "considered to be the best Greek scholar among the Dissenters"; and John Walker, LL.
 D., Classical and Hebrew tutor, who was "celebrated for his profound knowledge of the oriental languages".
 Plasterers' Hall was unashamedly Independent or Congregationalist and it evolved into Independent College, Homerton.
+Marryat and Walker were devoted to Calvinism, and they established a rule that all students should biannually subscribe to the Calvinistic creed of ten articles.

-It was the academy Joseph Priestley's Calvinistic relatives would have sent him, had he not, "being at that time an Arminian, ... resolutely opposed it, especially upon finding that if [he] went thither, besides giving a [conversion] experience, [he] must subscribe [his] assent to ten printed articles of the strictest Calvinist faith, and repeat it every six months".
-Marryat and Walker were devoted to Calvinism, and it was they who determined this rule that all students should biannually subscribe to the Calvinistic creed of ten articles.
+Joseph Priestley's Calvinistic relatives would have sent him to the same academy, had he not, "being at that time an Arminian, ... resolutely opposed it, especially upon finding that if [he] went thither, besides giving a [conversion] experience, [he] must subscribe [his] assent to ten printed articles of the strictest Calvinist faith, and repeat it every six months".